microsoft/fhir-starter/quickstarts/README.md

 ![Custom Deployment Page](./images/deploytrainenvportal.png)

-_Note: Deployment of Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader typically takes around 20 minutes._
+_Note: Deployment of Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader with the ARM template typically takes around 20 minutes._

 ## Step 2 - Complete FHIR-Proxy Authentication
 Once the initial deployment has completed, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.